adwaittathe/Easy-Examine-Application/README.md

 API can be used to easily authenticate users for mobile applications.The server is hosted on AWS EC2.

+[Click here](https://www.youtube.com/watch?v=lb_IaRQpGNo) to watch the demonstration of the application.

 ## Table of content
 * [Get Started](#get-started)
     * [Login](#login)